 the Bank Guarantee shall provide for payment upon first request of the Single Allocation Platform.
 It shall further provide that, if the Single Allocation Platform calls upon the Bank Guarantee, the bank shall pay automatically without any other condition than the receipt of a written demand by registered letter from the Single Allocation Platform.

-the Bank Guarantee shall be irrevocable, unconditional and non-transferable;with
+the Bank Guarantee shall be irrevocable, unconditional and non-transferable;

+the Bank Guarantee may alternative include handwritten signature(s) or qualified electronic signature(s) (QES) from the issuing Bank.
+In the event the Bank Guarantee is signed with qualified electronic signature(s) (QES), all the following amendments shall be signed with a qualified electronic signature(s) (QES);

 the bank issuing the Bank Guarantee shall be permanently established, including via a branch in a EU member state, European Economic Area or Switzerland;